 For more information, please contact Peter Hodgson at 205-348-4603 or email him at email@example.com.
 Any of these classes can also be held at your location.
 Contact Peter for details.

 The OTI-EC will be hosting several of its most popular classes this quarter.
 In addition to the “core” Standards and Trainer courses, which are held on a revolving basis, several specialty courses will also be held including machinery and machine guarding standards, lockout/tagout, permit required confined spaces, bloodborne pathogen exposure control for healthcare facilities, introduction to machinery and machine safeguarding, and introduction to safety and health management.
-To see the complete listing for the fourth quarter and for 2014, please click on http://uaosha.ccs.ua.edu.
+To see the complete listing for 2014, please click on http://uaosha.ccs.ua.edu.

 For more information on these classes, please go online to http://alabamasafestate.ua.edu/education-training/_files/Catalog.pdf or contact Joe Pilleteri, CSP at (205) 348-2765.